jincan333/jincan333.github.io/_pages/about.md

 ---

 I'm a Computer Science Ph.D. student, starting in Fall 2024 at [Rutgers University](https://www.cs.rutgers.edu/), New Brunswick, under the guidance of Professor [Dimitris N. Metaxas](https://people.cs.rutgers.edu/~dnm/).
 I hold both a Bachelor’s and a Master’s degree in Mathematics from the University of Science and Technology of China.
 Prior to my Ph.D., I spent two years as a Machine Learning Engineer at Meituan Dianping Corporation.
-My research interests include LLM reasoning/generalization/reliability, Efficient ML, and 3D/image/video/multimodal generation.
+My research interests include LLM reasoning/generalization/reliability, Efficient AI, and 3D/image/video/multimodal generation.

 **<span style="color:red">I'm looking for research internship opportunities.</span>** You can find my CV [here](/cv/).
 Please contact me via email if you have any questions.